ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 * {@link features/link#autolink-feature Autolink} &ndash; Turns the links and email addresses typed or pasted into the editor into active URLs.
 * {@link features/mentions Mentions} &ndash; Brings support for smart autocompletion.
 * {@link features/slash-commands Slash commands} &ndash; Allows to execute a predefined command by writing its name or alias directly in the editor.
-* {@link features/markdown Markdown output} &ndash; Lets the user output the content as Markdown instead of HTML and [use CKEditor 5 as a WYSIWYG Markdown editor](https://ckeditor.com/blog/CKEditor-5-the-best-open-source-Markdown-editor/).
+* {@link features/markdown Markdown output} &ndash; Lets the user output the content as Markdown instead of HTML and [use CKEditor&nbsp;5 as a WYSIWYG Markdown editor](https://ckeditor.com/blog/CKEditor-5-the-best-open-source-Markdown-editor/).
 * {@link features/source-editing#markdown-source-view Source editing} &ndash; Allows for Markdown source edition if configured accordingly.

-Coupled with the {@link features/markdown Markdown output} feature, the autoformatting feature allows for the full-fledged Markdown WYSIWYG editing experience, as described in the ["CKEditor 5: the best open source Markdown editor"](https://ckeditor.com/blog/CKEditor-5-the-best-open-source-Markdown-editor/) blog post.
+Coupled with the {@link features/markdown Markdown output} feature, the autoformatting feature allows for the full-fledged Markdown WYSIWYG editing experience, as described in the ["CKEditor&nbsp;5: the best open source Markdown editor"](https://ckeditor.com/blog/CKEditor-5-the-best-open-source-Markdown-editor/) blog post.
 Visit the [free online Markdown editor](https://onlinemarkdowneditor.dev/) to see this solution implemented.

 ## Contribute